Living Evidence - post acute sequelae of COVID-19 (long COVID)

 Protective and risk factors

-Risk factors for long COVID are likely multifactorial and interrelated.^
+Risk factors for long COVID are likely multifactorial and interrelated and include:

 A large study of veterans noted that long COVID care was documented more commonly in older persons, those with higher comorbidity burden, those with more severe acute COVID-19 presentation and those who were unvaccinated at the time of infection.

-Reinfections with SARS-CoV-2 are likely to increase the risk of death, hospitalisation and sequelae in multiple organ systems in the post-acute phase compared to the primary infections, especially in patients older than 55.
+Reinfection in the United States has been associated with an increased risk of death, hospitalisation, and sequelae in multiple organ systems, compared to no reinfection, especially in patients older than 55.

 |Mechanisms / Aetiology|